ODawah/url-shortener/README.md

 #### Use Case : User Hits a shortened URL
 - The Client send a request to shortened URL
-- The server receives the request and search the database for the original URL
+- The server receives the request and search in cache for the URL
+- Search the database for URL if it's not in cache
+  - Store the short url mapped with the original in cache
 - The database returns the original URL if it exisits
 - update the metrics of the url
 - The server then redirect the client to original URL